 Let's plan your visit to Thingvellir National Park Iceland, a Unesco World Heritage site of geological and historical significance.
 Located on the Golden Circle, it is one of the most popular places to visit in Iceland.
-Here is my guide to organize your visit.
-Don't miss the unique Snorkeling experience!
+Here is my guide to organize your visit with the Oxarafoss waterfall, the Almannagha fault line, the church and the unique snorkeling experience!

 Navigate back to the complete Iceland Travel Guide